-Financial liabilities that are not classified as FVTPL include bank indebtedness, long-term bank debt, subordinated loan, Government assistance, accounts payable and accrued liabilities.
+Financial liabilities that are not classified as FVTPL include bank indebtedness, long-term bank debt, accounts payable and accrued liabilities.
 Subsequent to initial recognition, these financial liabilities that are not subject to hedge accounting are measured at amortized cost using the effective interest rate method.
-Material transaction costs related to these financial liabilities are recorded as a reduction in the carrying value of the debt and included in the amortized cost measurement.
-After initial recognition, these financial liabilities are carried at amortized cost with any difference between the proceeds (net of transaction costs) and the redemption value recognized in the consolidated statement of earnings over the period of these financial liabilities using the effective interest method.
+Material transaction costs related to these financial liabilities are recorded as a reduction in the carrying value of the debt.